 God and our Self are beyond the three gunas, and so are those who even while living in this world have ascended enough in consciousness to have attained or be very near liberation from the compulsion of birth and death (on the earth, at least).
 So Krishna is describing their action, a fourth degree beyond even sattwa.
 First he introduces a mantra that should accompany all good action.

 Om, Tat, and Sat have various levels of meaning.
-Paramhansa Yogananda explained that they indicate the real meaning of the Christian Trinity: Sat, “the Real, the True,” is the transcendental Absolute, the “Father;” Tat, “That” is the immanent Conscious in all things, the “Son,” that possesses attributes and can therefore be spoken about and indicated (as “That”); Om is the Cosmic Vibration, the “Holy Spirit,” which is all things within which the Son dwells as the Knower and Controller.
+Paramhansa Yogananda explained that they indicate the real meaning of the Christian Trinity: Sat, “the Real, the True,” is the transcendental Absolute, the “Father;” Tat, “That,” is the immanent Consciousness in all things, the “Son,” that possesses attributes and can therefore be spoken about and indicated (as “That”); Om is the Cosmic Vibration, the “Holy Spirit,” which is all things within which the Son dwells as the Knower and Controller.

 Om is the object; Tat is the subject; and Sat is the substratum of existence and consciousness by and in which the first two exist or consist.

-“Steadfastness in sacrifice, tapasya, and charity is also called Sat.
-And action relating to these is likewise designated as Sat” (17:27).
 The highest form of action not only leads to Brahman, it is Brahman in an incomprehensible manner.
 So those that continually engage in such action are living in Brahman as manifestations of Brahman.
 This is the supreme level of Karma Yoga.

-“An oblation offered or tapasya practiced without faith is called Asat, and is nothing in the hereafter or here in the world” (17:28).
 Such an act is not condemned or fulminated against with declarations that God despises or even hates it.
 Not at all: it simply does not exist in the world of the Real.
 And whatever our apparent status, that is the world (loka) in which the real part of us, the Self, ever exists.